Saverious/graphie-fs/README.md

 # graphie-fs
-An algorithm used to organize a set of files/directories using a graph
+An algorithm used to organize a set of files/directories using a directed graph

 ## graphie-fs algorithm